Lynn Valley Days is a community festival in North Vancouver that includes a parade, bouncy castles and family-friendly activities.

 Lynn Valley Days Parade

-In 2019 the parade started at 9:30 am at the corner of Lynn Valley Road and Mollie Nye Way near the Karen Magnussen Recreation Centre.
+The parade usually starts at 9:30 am at the corner of Lynn Valley Road and Mollie Nye Way near the Karen Magnussen Recreation Centre.
 It goes along Lynn Valley Road and then turns up Mountain Highway, finishing at Lynn Valley Park by Frederick Road.

 The Lynn Valley Days parade isn’t the Lower Mainland’s largest or most spectacular parade, but it is a good one.
 Like other community parades throughout the region, it’s a hit with young families and children.